craftercms/docs/source/developers/cook-books/how-tos/change-ports-on-your-install.rst

 How To Change the Ports on Your Crafter CMS Installation
 ========================================================

-Crafter CMS by default runs on port 8080.
-This section details how to change your tomcat and deployer ports.
+Crafter CMS when installed using the zip bundles has default ports setup.
+The default ports are listed :ref:`here<authoring-default-ports>`.
+This section details how to change the ports of an already installed Crafter CMS.

+To generate an environment/bundle with your desired ports instead of default ports when you install Crafter CMS, we'll use ``gradle``.
+To learn more on how to generate an environment with your desired ports, please see :ref:`common-task-properties`

 Let's take a look at a standard development installation - which consists of the following microservices: Crafter Studio, Crafter Engine, Crafter Search, Solr and Crafter Deployer